 We all need to alkalinize our bodies because we are surrounded by highly acidic foods.
-Meat, processed foods, sugary drinks, and alcohols are highly acidic.
+Meat, processed foods, sugary drinks, and alcohol are highly acidic.
 An acidic environment is more likely to harvest disease.

-Cancer acidifies us according the 1931 study by Dr. Varburg and a 2009 study showed that 80% of Americans fall short in every category of phytonutrients.
+Cancer acidifies us according to the 1931 study by Dr. Varburg and a 2009 study showed that 80% of Americans fall short in every category of phytonutrients.
 This is a great reason to start drinking Shakeology.

 The regular whey chocolate and vegan chocolate flavors include ashwagandha, astragalus, cordyceps, maca, maitake mushroom, reishi mushroom, schisandra, and chaga.